-At Boettcher, Devinney, Ingle & Wicker, we know just how negatively a TBI can affect a person's future and relationships.
-For this reason, we advocate on behalf of victims of TBIs and strive to help them recover compensation for their losses via personal injury cases.
+At BDIW Law, we know just how negatively a TBI can affect a person’s future and relationships.
+For this reason, a traumatic brain injury attorney in Oklahoma at our firm can advocate on behalf of victims of TBIs and strive to help them recover compensation for their losses via personal injury cases.

 Symptoms of a TBI

-● Loss of interest in activities that one once enjoyed; and
+- Loss of interest in activities that one once enjoyed

 For those with mild TBIs, symptoms may be short-term.
 However, those with more severe cases may be forced to live with one or more of the many symptoms of the injury.